aerobless/knowledge/🍍 Project Management/👨💻 Scrum.md

 * Start with a short list of measurable checks, that ideally can be automated.
 * The list should include all necessary work that is required to ship the product increment into production.
 * The DoD needs to be doable by the team.
 There is little value to adding checks to the DoD that cannot be satisfied by the team.
-It is therefor better to start with a smaller DoD and expand it rather then make a massive list of checks upfront.
+It is therefore better to start with a smaller DoD and expand it rather then make a massive list of checks upfront.

 ## Examples of what could be on a DoD